Bonfire shall be a minimum of 75 feet away from the dunes.

-- All other normal beach regulations, such as, but not limited to: driving on the beach, consumption of alcoholic beverages, time parameters, pets, etc. shall be adhered to.
+All other normal beach regulations, including but not limited to: driving on the beach, consumption of alcoholic beverages, time parameters and pets shall be adhered to.

 Bonfire Setup Requirements